sun-jiao/sun-jiao.github.io/_posts/2025-06-04-agab-and-mechanical-idealism-en.md

 an individual.
 Its advantage is the high inclusivity, accommodating any phenotypic sex, such as the many different types of intersex people we mentioned.
 Moreover, it points out that the social gendering process is mainly based on phenotypic characteristics, reminding us to reflect on this practice.
-The disadvantage is that it might be misinterpreted by some as a degree of biological determinism if they deliberately ignore our emphasis that "this is just a model."
+The disadvantage is that it might be misinterpreted by some as a degree of biological determinism if they deliberately ignore that "this is just a model."

 AFAB, All Formally Assigned Genders emphasizes that social gendering patterns are externally imposed and also highlights the continuity of this process throughout an individual's life.
 However, its disadvantage is that it might be too